hpdic/hermes/README.md

 # Hermes: MySQL Plugin for Homomorphic Encryption

-Hermes is a research prototype that integrates homomorphic encryption into SQL via MySQL UDF (User-Defined Function) plugins using the OpenFHE library.
-It currently supports compile-time encryption, runtime decryption, and encrypted aggregation using the BFV scheme in single-slot mode.
+The name Hermes stands for Homomorphic Encryption for Relational MySQL Engine Support.
+It reflects the system’s goal of seamlessly integrating encrypted computation into SQL workflows using native MySQL UDF plugins.
+The name is also inspired by Hermes, the Greek god of communication and messenger of the gods—symbolizing secure, efficient delivery of information across domains.

 ## 🔍 Key Features